 +44 1792 604819

 This module will explore the various approaches to diagnose Autism and related conditions from the medical, social and educational aspects.
 It will build upon the neurobiology involved in Autism, evaluate different assessment techniques and related them to the Statement of Need process.
 It will further explore the evidence base for the various diagnostic and assessment procedures in relation to service provision and planning.

 This module will explore the history of autism to inform how people lived with autism (including parents and carers) previously to the present day, debate the use of diet controls, critically review the impact of autism (pre- and post- diagnosis) upon the individual and family, explore the issue of parental stress, discuss how our understanding of the impact of autism can have an input into service planning and delivery, appraising integrated services and the influence of policy changes on the support provided (clinically, socially and educationally).

 This module will explore the various interventions and approaches utilised in the management of Autism, including the medical management of co-occurring conditions.
-It further explores the use of educational interventions to support the development of people with Autism and how these approaches could be incorporated within the clinical and social care services as part of an overall integrated management strategy.
+It further explores the use of educational interventions to support the development of Autistic people and how these approaches could be incorporated within the clinical and social care services as part of an overall integrated management strategy.
 Additionally, this module will discuss how you can involve parents and caregivers in a supportive role for the management of Autism.